Jopie64/wamprx.js/README.md

 const registration = channel.register('add', ([a, b]) => of([[a + b]]);
 ```

-Most of the time, you will probably only register simple functions with a list of arguments and and a simple return value.
+Most of the time, you will probably only register simple functions with a list of arguments and a simple return value.
 In those cases you don't need to bother with WAMP's `ArgsAndDict` type, and you can use `toWampFunc()` for that like this:

 ```typescript
 // simple function to be registered: